noise-lab/automated-dns-censorship/README.md

 # DNS Censorship Detection with OONI

 ## Introduction
 This prroject try to use ML to detect censorship.
-This part of the process focus on using the measurements data frrom [OONI](https://ooni.org/post/mining-ooni-data), a platform that measure censorship by relying on volunteers located at differrent ventage points to run the probes.
+This part of the process focus on using the measurements data from [OONI](https://ooni.org/post/mining-ooni-data), a platform that measure censorship by relying on volunteers located at differrent ventage points to run the probes.
 The 2 countrries that we investigate censorship for this prrroject is China (CN) and United States (US) during the period from 2021-07-01 to 2022-02-09 (inclusive).

 The project is a pipeline that is divided into different stages, organized into different folders.
 In order to modify the code, please modify the code in each folder, especially under the "TO-DO" and run the files according to the orrder of the stages.